Debjyoti-G77/olist-marketplace-sql-powerbi-analysis/README.md

 GROUP BY 1
 ORDER BY 1;

-Findings

-Orders grew from 4 orders/month (2016) to 7,000+ orders/month (2018)

-Strong seasonality observed between November–January

-Marketplace experienced rapid year-over-year scaling
+Insight

+Orders increased from approximately 4 per month in 2016 to more than 7000 per month in 2018.

+Strong seasonal spikes during November–January.

 4.2 Category Freight Summary
 SELECT